apache/incubator-streampark-website/blog/6-streampark-usercase-joyme.md

 Since our deployment mode is on Yarn, we configured the name of the Yarn queue in the dynamic options.
 Some configurations have also been set to enable incremental checkpoints and state TTL (time-to-live), all of which can be found on Flink's official website.
 Before, some jobs frequently encountered out-of-memory issues.
 After adding the incremental parameter and TTL, the job operation improved significantly.
 Also, in cases where the Flink SQL job involves larger states and complex logic, I personally feel that it's better to implement them through streaming code for more control.

-- -Dyarn.application.queue= [Yarn queue name]
+- -Dyarn.application.queue=Yarn queue name
 - -Dstate.backend.incremental=true
-- -Dtable.exec.state.ttl= [expiration time]
+- -Dtable.exec.state.ttl=expiration time

-After completing the configuration, submit it, and then deploy it from the application interface.
+After completing the configuration, submit & deploy it from the application interface.

 ![](/blog/joyme/application_job.png)